4d/docs/website/translated_docs/es/FormEditor/properties_FormProperties.md

 ## Esquema de colores
 > La propiedad de esquema de color sólo se aplica en macOS.

-This property defines the color scheme for the form.
+Esta propiedad define el esquema de colores para el formulario.
 This property defines the color scheme for the form.
 This can be changed for the form to one of the following two options:

 *   dark -- texto claro sobre fondo oscuro
 *   light - texto oscuro en un fondo claro > A defined color scheme can not be overridden by a CSS.